Ethab83/music-visualizer-vr/README.md

 ### VR

-> To enter VR mode, click the Enter VR button on the bottom of the viewport.
+To enter VR mode, click the Enter VR button on the bottom of the viewport.

+> [!NOTE]
+> The controls are hidden when entering VR mode.

 ## Using the Controls